Get insider access

 Sennheiser HD 25

 The Sennheiser HD 25 and V-MODA Crossfade 3 Wireless are bass-heavy headphones.
 The Sennheiser cans are wired-only and fit on-ear.
-They're simple, lightweight, and you can replace parts, but they're mainly plastic.
+They're simple and lightweight, and you can replace parts, but they're mainly plastic.
 The V-MODA headphones are over-ears, and you can listen to them wirelessly or wired.
 They have an EQ, which the Sennheiser don't have, but it only works when you're listening over Bluetooth.
 Their build quality is more durable, and they fold up, but you can't articulate the ear cups to listen with one ear out like on the Sennheiser.
 The V-MODA are better for on-the-go use, but the Sennheiser are more suitable for DJing.

 AIAIAI TMA-2 DJ